 - Clear lenses – Some masks (often aimed at spearfishers) have mirrored or tinted lenses.
 You need clear lenses when freediving so your buddy can see your eyes and assess your condition during the last part of your dive.
 Most lenses are tempered glass and mounted on a single plane.
 These are the most durable and will give you perfect vision.
 There are also masks with plastic lenses, which have been used by very deep freedivers who like the way the mask bends around their face at depth, although these are not as solidly built and can distort your vision.

-- Nose pocket – The nose pocket enables you to equalise the air in the mask, countering the risk of mask squeeze in which the capillaries in the eyes rupture, making the whites of your eyes red.
+- Nose pocket – The nose pocket enables you to equalize the air in the mask, countering the risk of mask squeeze in which the capillaries in the eyes rupture, making the whites of your eyes red.
 Don’t worry if you think your nose may be too big.
 Nose pockets fit almost every sized nose.

-When you buy your first mask, unless it says otherwise, you will need to remove a protective film from the lenses that was added during the manufacturing process, as it will cause your mask to fog.
+When you buy your first mask, unless it says otherwise, you will need to remove a protective film from the lenses that were added during the manufacturing process, as it will cause your mask to fog.
 This can be done with washing up liquid, toothpaste, lighter fluid or a purpose made product.
 Before you dive, apply a mask defogger or some saliva to the lenses before lightly rinsing in water.
 This should ensure your mask doesn’t fog up during the dive.